geological-survey-of-queensland/open-data-api/README.md

 Range Queries allow one to match documents whose field(s) values are between the lower and upper bound specified by the Range Query.
 Range Queries can be inclusive or exclusive of the upper and lower bounds.
 Sorting is done lexicographically.

-    mod_date:[20020101 TO 20030101]
+    metadata_modified:[2020-11-01T00:00:00Z TO 2021-11-30T00:00:00Z]

-This will find documents whose mod_date fields have values between 20020101 and 20030101, inclusive.
-Note that Range Queries are not reserved for date fields.
+This will find documents whose metadata_modified fields have values between 2020-11-01 and 2020-11-30, inclusive.
+Note that the time component 'T00:00:00Z' should be included with the date.

+Range Queries are not reserved for date fields.
 You could also use range queries with non-date fields:

     title:{Adavale TO Camooweal}